lucasmrl/hn-reader-app/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not to open an issue in this repo.
+If you have any questions or suggestions about our Privacy Policy, please open an issue in this repo.

 ---

-*Last updated: [08/01/2024]*
+*Last updated: [08/05/2024]*